The First World War

 Contact

 Like most other families in the UK, we have relatives who served in the forces during the Great War.
-For a few I have pictures of family members in uniform, identified by their name written on the back of the photo by Rose Burgess.
-Now that service records and medal cards are available on-line I have been able to find out a little about their time in the war.
-If there are any more First World War family portraits out there I would be pleased to add them to the page, along with any relevant records of their service.
+I have photographs of some of them in uniform.
+Now that service records and medal cards are available on-line I have been able to find out a little more about their time in the war as well as what became of them afterwards - if they survived.

 To set the scene here is a picture with no known family connections beyond the fact that it was found in the Taylor collection of photographs.